casaultb/azmpdata status:

 print(p)

-## Warning: Removed 4 row(s) containing missing values (geom_path).
+## Warning: Removed 6 rows containing missing values or values outside the scale range

 The next two examples contain generic code that could be modified to plot any dataframe (of the same time scale).